Safeguarding is core to our work, not an ‘add-on’.

 Our school is part of a project, which is run between Trafford Local Authority, schools and Greater Manchester Police.
 The project, called Operation Encompass, has been designed to provide early reporting of any domestic abuse incidents that occur outside school, which might have an impact on a child in school.
 This is communicated through a secure email to school following an incident.

-The Key Adults at Bollin Primary School are Mrs O'Hara (Head of School) or in her absence Mrs Spark, Mr Hampton or Mrs Marshall.
+The Key Adults at Bollin Primary School are Mrs O'Hara (Head of School) or in her absence Mr Hampton, Mrs Weightman or Mrs Spark.

 If they receive an Encompass notification they will make sure that a person the child trusts is available to help - if the child needs this.
 Most of the time this support is silent; keeping a careful eye on him or her and making sure the child has a calm school day.
 The confidential information is ordinarily not shared with all staff, just an agreement on how to help, if needed.